Cow Palace, Daly City

-Editor's note: Although Rory Gallagher was Irish, not British, we are featuring him on Brit Rock by the Bay as a means of remembering and honoring his music.
+Editor's note: Although Rory Gallagher was Irish, not British, we are featuring him on Brit Rock by the Bay as a means of remembering him and honoring his music.

-Rory Gallagher was born in 1948, in Ballyshannon, County Donegal, Ireland.
+Rory Gallagher was born on March 2, 1948, in Ballyshannon, County Donegal, Ireland.
 He played the ukelele as a child, and began playing the electric guitar while he was in his early teens, when his family was living in Cork.
 At first he learned tunes by listening to the radio, and from the start he was strongly inclined toward the earthy sound of American music, particularly the songs of Leadbelly, Woody Guthrie, and Muddy Waters.

 Rory Gallagher had recently released Blueprint and Tattoo, excellent albums.
 I was thrilled to see him perform songs from those albums, but also from his first two solo LPs.
 A favorite of mine was "In Your Town" from Deuce.
 I remember him pointing his guitar at the audience and the drummer hitting rim shots to give the effect of his guitar firing bullets at us.
 I remember his blistering slide guitar solos that helped me forget how crammed in I was on the floor of the Cow Palace.
 (I used to refer to Bill Graham as "Bill Cram.")

 Rory soared through his music with an energy and lust that was mesmerizing.
 A natural talent, he was at home on the stage backed only by bass, drums, and keyboards.
 On his albums he plays some acoustic guitar and clarinet with some touches of jazz, but on the stage it was no holds barred rock and blues.
 Anyone lucky enough to have seen Rory Gallagher knows what a great singer, songwriter, and guitarist he was.

 (A side note: my future wife also attended that concert, with her future ex-boyfriend.)